-In the next academic year 2022/23, the Academy will strive to continue to reach targets set within the three areas of High Achievement, Inclusion and Development of the Whole Child.
+In the next academic year 2023/24, the Academy will strive to continue to reach targets set within the three areas of High Achievement, Inclusion and Development of the Whole Child.
 Principally, the focus will continue on raising attainment and achievement, closing the gap between disadvantaged and non-disadvantaged students, and raising the achievement of students with a high prior attainment and on consolidating the implementation of the reformed examinations at both GCSE and A level.

 In terms of capital works, Governors have committed to a continued investment in ICT hardware in order to support and improve the quality of teaching and learning, plus investment in the academy environment, ensuring furniture and equipment is maintained at a high standard.
+The Academy plans to work closely with West Northamptonshire Council to build a new competition swimming pool, ensuring accessibility for all students at NSG, whilst facilitating local swimming and community groups.